playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 };
 ```

-The template parameter Pred is the predicate to negate, and the member template pred, is the negated predicate to use.
+The template parameter `Pred` is the predicate to negate, and the member template `pred`, is the negated predicate to use.

-A simple variation of the previous example program is
+A simple variation of the previous example program is:

 ```cpp
 int main()